 The Gambel's Quail (Callipepla gambelii) has a unique feather pattern on its head resembling a teardrop shape.
 These birds reside in the southwestern areas of North America.

 The mountain quail (Oreortyx pictus) is a small ground-dwelling bird in the New World quail family.
 This species is the only one in the genus Oreortyx, which is sometimes included in Callipepla.
-The Mountain quail is found in the mountains of western North America.
+The Mountain quail are found in the mountains of western North America.

 Quails are social creatures and live in flocks.
-They are typically gregarious birds that thrive in groups called coveys, which serve not just as safety in numbers but also enhance their mating opportunities.
+They are typically gregarious birds that thrive in groups called coveys during fall and winter, which serve as safety in numbers.
+Within the covey, quail communicate through vocalisations like high-pitched sounds, grunts, and cackles.
 A lesser-known trait is their distinctive vocalisations; male quails produce lively calls to establish territory and attract mates, creating a symphony of sounds that defines many rural landscapes during the breeding season.
 Rarely seen, they are more often heard giving a distinctive "wet-my-lips" call.
-Female quails will lay around 12 eggs in a clutch.
+They may also engage in courtship rituals, with males performing displays like "tidbitting" to attract mates.
+Female quails build ground nests, lining them with grass, leaves and other materials and concealing them under shrubs or other vegetation.
+A quail hen will lay around 12 eggs in a clutch.
 Both parents take turns incubating the eggs and caring for the young chicks.
-They spend most of their time on the ground.
-Quails are very active during the day, foraging for food and dust bathing.
-This bath is an important part of their grooming routine and helps them stay clean and free of parasites.
-At night, they roost in trees or on the ground.
-Quails are opportunistic feeders, and they eat a variety of foods.
+Quails spend most of their time on the ground and like to live near water sources.
+They are very active during the day, foraging for food and engaging in dust-to-water bathing.
+This bath is an important part of their grooming routine, which helps them stay clean and free of parasites.
+Quails are typically found in open areas where dense cover provides both protection from predators and abundant food sources.
+They are opportunistic feeders, and they eat a variety of foods like seeds, grains, insects, plant matter, and berries.
+At night, they roost in dense shrubs or trees, seeking shade and cover from predators.
 Their mottled plumage helps them blend seamlessly into grasslands and underbrush, making them difficult targets for predators.

-Quails are a common bird in many parts of the world.
-They are often used as a food source and have a very wide range.
-The population of quail is increasing in some parts of the world while decreasing in others.
-There are several different quail populations in the United States, and each has its characteristics.
+There are several different quail populations in the United States, and each has its own characteristics.
 The quail population in North America have decreased by 50% over the past 30 years.
 In Europe, their population has decreased by 60%.
 Their populations have been declining throughout the world.
-Many factors contribute to their decline, including habitat loss, hunting, disease and collisions with cars.
+Many factors contribute to their decline, including hunting, habitat loss, predation and climate change.

 Quail are often overlooked in discussions about sustainable agriculture and biodiversity, yet their significance extends far beyond the dinner table.